betsee/betse/README.md

-      to both the most recently released minor version of your currently installed major version of OS X _and_ to the most recently released version of XCode for that version of OS X, the following command _should_ suffice to do so.
-If in doubt, consider the manual approach above instead:
+      to both the most recently released minor version of your currently installed major version of OS X _and_ to the most recently released version of XCode for that version of OS X, the following command _should_ suffice.
+When in doubt, prefer the manual approach above instead.

             $ xcode-select –install